 2 The Securities Industry (Western Australia) Code and the Companies (Western Australia) Code were superseded by the Corporations Law which, on 15 July 2001, was superseded by the Corporations Act 2001 of the Commonwealth.
 See Part 13 Division 2 of the Corporations (Western Australia) Act 1990 and Part 2 of the Corporations (Ancillary Provisions) Act 2001 respectively.

+3 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
+4 and 50 had not come into operation.
+They read as follows:

+4. Schedule headings reformatted

+(1) This section amends the Acts listed in the Table.

+(2) In each Schedule listed in the Table:

+(a) if there is a title set out in the Table for the Schedule — after the identifier for the Schedule insert that title;

+(b) if there is a shoulder note set out in the Table for the Schedule — at the end of the heading to the Schedule insert that shoulder note;

+(c) reformat the heading to the Schedule, as amended by paragraphs (a) and (b) if applicable, so that it is in the current format.

+Table